8bits1beard-io/Relationship-Bootstrapped/README.md

 ## 🧩 Known Quirks

 - 🔄 Will reword a sentence five times before hitting “Send”
 - 🧃 Doesn’t meal prep.
 Will never meal prep.
 Cannot be convinced to meal prep.
-- 📦 Has boxes labeled “Tech Graveyard,” “Cables Too Sacred to Toss,” and “Things That Might Be Useful Someday”
+- 📦 Has boxes for “Tech Graveyard,” “Cables Too Sacred to Toss,” and “Things That Might Be Useful Someday”
 - 🤹 Voices and accents sometimes trigger mid-conversation
-- 📷 Owns multiple cameras but still forgets to take selfies
 - 🎮 Can install Batocera blindfolded, but only updates it when nostalgia strikes
+- 🧠 Fiercely independent—asking for help feels like recoding a kernel in Morse
+- 🦵 Leg shakes when deep in thought.
+May cause microquakes.
+- ⏳ Internalizes everything first.
+Emotional reaction times may vary.
+- 🛣️ Road trips bend toward chaos.
+Every kitschy monument and “world’s largest” *will* be seen

 ## ⏱ Runtime Behavior